KalyanasGitRepo/PegaOnKubernetes/README.md

 # Pega Deployment On Kubernetes (Minikube)

 The following are the steps to be followed to containerize Pega platform on Kubernetes and connecting to Postgress database server running on the Host machine.

-For some basic understanding on the deployment architecture please refer https://docs.pega.com/client-managed-cloud/85/understanding-pega-deployment-architecture
+To gain some basic understanding on the deployment architecture please refer https://docs.pega.com/client-managed-cloud/85/understanding-pega-deployment-architecture

+### Prerequisites

 1. Request access for "My Pega Docker Image Access" from https://sm.pega.com.